nuvla/documentation/docs/nuvlaedge/installation/install-with-compose-files.md

    1f0dc2873d34   nuvlaedge/peripheral-manager-usb:2.2.0         "peripheral-manager-…"   1 hours ago    Up 1 hour                                                           nuvlaedge_peripheral-manager-usb_1
    ```

-If this is not the case, please consult the [Troubleshooting page](/nuvlaedge/latest/nuvlaedge/troubleshooting), or get in touch via [email](mailto:support@sixsq.com) or using the built-in platform chat.
-TODO: How?
+If this is not the case get in touch via [email](mailto:support@sixsq.com) or using the built-in platform chat.

 ### Halt the NuvlaEdge